 About Linda Lang and Therapeutic Yoga

-Linda is certified in the medical arena of Cardiac Yoga and presents classes, workshops and seminars throughout the year.
-She has taught at The Center for Holistic Psychiatry, the Discovery Channel,
+Certified in the medical arena of Cardiac Yoga, she presents classes, workshops and seminars throughout the year.
+She

-addition to teaching, Linda is engaged in research projects
+addition to teaching, Linda is engaged in projects

 demonstrating the benefits of yoga as a life style choice, as personal